SupawitAz/K8S_OCP_ShellScript/Top_pod_in_each_node/README.md

-# This script will print command top about cpu,memory pods in each nodes
+# The script will print command top about cpu,memory pods in each nodes